 We’d been working with some of the most disenfranchised women; sex-workers, homeless women, survivors refugees, isolated elderly women.
 And we knew that women’s charities were struggling.
 A Women’s Aid report told us that half of London women’s charities had had their funding cut completely.
 Yet it seemed that no one had thought of championing the skills of these women, and bringing them into the mainstream, into the £26 billion UK fashion industry.

-So we came up with Birdsong, an online fashion marketplace that sells beautiful clothes made by vulnerable women.
+So we came up with Birdsong, a fashion brand that sells beautiful clothes made by women’s groups across London.
 The opportunity to combine creative industries and raise money for women at the sharpest end of a patriarchal system was too good an opportunity not to go for.
 We want to allow customers to shop ethically, without compromising their feminist principles.
 To us, workers rights, sustainability and feminism are all different and equally important parts of our mission.

 Perhaps the most exciting thing about building Birdsong was that we learnt how to do what we loved and do good.
 You don’t have to put up with a solution if it’s not good enough, you can create your own.
 If the Y fronts you’re selling objectify women, make your own Y fronts.
 If the fashion industry makes you feel like crap, create your own version.